 Trick Or Treat?

-Low-carb diets are significantly successful in helping people lose weight.
+Low-carb diets may help people lose weight.
 To the layman, the low-carb content in various processed foods may seem attractive and weight loss-friendly, but it may not be the complete truth.
 Chefs around the world have come up with ideas to make low-cal pizza, low-carb mashed potato, etc. by replacing the main carb or calorie contributing vegetable or ingredient with another healthy whole food.

 But that’s not the case with processed foods.
 To lower the number of carbs and calories in processed foods and yet keep them palatable, food companies use ingredients that are high in trans fats, saturated fats, salt, and other types of carbs and change the portion size.
 Let’s do a quick fact check: